 In the days before fax machines and the internet, many logos included subtle details that would become blurred at small sizes.
 From the 1950s onwards, the icon became more and more simplified, improving recognition and memorability.

-The logo has become so recognizable that it often appears without the brand name.
+The logo has become so recognisable that it often appears without the brand name.
 This focus on the symbol in isolation can be made when combined with a huge marketing budget — think Nike’s swoosh, McDonalds’ golden arches, Starbucks’ mermaid, Target’s roundel.